Worried about money?

 I suddenly have no money

-• Lost job / reduced hours
+• Lost job / lost hours at work

 • Lost money / unexpected expense